Darkone83/XbDiag/README.md

 - **EEPROM export** writes `eeprom.bin`.
 If the title directory is read-only (e.g., running from a disc image without a writable D: mount) the export will silently fail — the status indicator on screen will show `FAIL`.
 - **xemu compatibility**: The PIC SMBus device (0x20) may not respond in xemu.
 The Video Info and Temp Monitor screens handle this gracefully and show a note on screen.
 All other modules work normally.
 - **LBA48 capacity** is displayed correctly for drives over 137GB.
 Drives over 2TB will display a `+` suffix indicating the upper 32 address bits are non-zero, but the displayed sector count is capped to the lower 32 bits.
+- **FTP passive mode only** — active mode (PORT) is not supported.
+Configure your FTP client to use passive mode.

 ---

 ## Credits

-Built by **Team Resurgent** and **Darkone83**.
+Built by **Darkone83** / **Darkone Customs**.

 Additional credits:

-Team Resurgent X Equinox [PrometheOSxbe]
+Team Resurgent x Equinox [PrometheOS] — virtual path architecture and FTP server reference
-Rocky5 [XBMC4Gamers-source]
+Rocky5 [XBMC4Gamers] — referenced for compatibility

-These sources were referenced for various functions throughout XbDiag to ensure compatibility
+These sources were referenced for various functions throughout XbDiag to ensure hardware compatibility.